techiworld/techiworld.github.io/PCPL-electro.md

 {% endraw %}
 </code>
 </pre>
-{% include MyNote.html note_type="warning" span_note="Warning: " text="User have to enter digit as 5 digit number by prepending zeros to numbers.
-For example in order to enter 123, he should enter 00123"%}
+{% include MyNote.html note_type="warning" span_note="Warning: " text="User have to enter budget as 5 digit number by prepending zeros to number.
+For example in order to set budget as 123, he should enter 00123"%}

-Calling function within the package MFRC522.
+Next line in the program just calls function within the Python package MFRC522.
 Please read MFRC522.py within directory MFRC522.
 This file is core of this project.
-I didn't discusses too much about this file due to this may be overwhelming for you.
+I didn't discusses too much about this file due to lack of time.
 If you want know more [download](https://www.google.com/url?sa=t&source=web&rct=j&url=https://www.nxp.com/docs/en/data-sheet/MFRC522.pdf&ved=2ahUKEwjohfmAkNHhAhXG7nMBHeCKCL4QFjAAegQIAhAB&usg=AOvVaw1_QoS_CiF5TGZvT5_-zxo6){:target="_blank"} MFRC522 data sheet by NXP (New brand name of well known **Philips** in chip manufacturing industry).
 Go to page 36.
-There they are discussed about more than 60 registers.
+There NXP discussed about more than 60 registers.
 Some of them are **reserved**.
-But most of them should be edited using program.
-Description of these registers extended to page 69.
-Followed by commands to communicate with MFRC522 to RPi on page 70.
+But most of them should be edited by using program.
+Description of these registers extended up to page 69 followed by commands to communicate with MFRC522 to RPi on page 70.
 This is too much longer so that I didn't discussed.
-But you don't want to bother about that, just scan data sheet.
+But you don't want to bother about that, just scan data sheet provided by manufacture.
 <pre class="line-numbers" data-start="41">
 <code class="language-python">
 {% raw %}